Benesch, Friedlander, Coplan & Aronoff LLP Benesch, Friedlander, Coplan & Aronoff LLP

 Authors : Marc S. Blubaugh, Jonathan R. Todd, Robert Pleines, Jr. , Vanessa I. Gomez

-This week the Federal Motor Carrier Safety Administration (“FMCSA”) issued an internal policy on May 20, 2025, outlining its approach to English language proficiency (“ELP”) for commercial motor vehicle drivers.
-This policy is more stringent than past enforcement posture and is effective immediately.
+The Federal Motor Carrier Safety Administration (FMCSA) issued an internal agency enforcement policy on May 20, 2025 (the “Policy”), outlining its approach to English language proficiency (ELP) for commercial motor vehicle drivers.
+This Policy is more stringent than past enforcement posture and is effective immediately.
 It reverses a 2016 directive from the Obama Administration that discouraged placing drivers out of service for ELP violations.

-1. Out-of-Service Criteria: The Policy does not change motor carrier compliance obligations under the Federal Motor Carrier Safety Regulations (“FMCSRs”).
-It does, however, signal that the FMCSA will begin placing drivers out-of-service for failing to demonstrate proficiency in reading, speaking, or understanding the English language.
+Out-of-Service Criteria: The Policy does not change motor carrier compliance obligations under the Federal Motor Carrier Safety Regulations (FMCSRs).
+It does however signal that the FMCSA will begin placing drivers out-of-service for failing to demonstrate proficiency in reading, speaking, or understanding the English language.

-Robert Pleines Jr. is a Senior Managing Associate in the Group.
-He can be reached at 216.363.4491 or rpleines@beneschlaw.com.
+Robert Pleines, Jr. is a senior managing associate in the Group and may be reached at 216.363.4491 and rpleines@beneschlaw.com.

-Vanessa Gomez is a Managing Associate in the Group.
-She can be reached at 216.363.4482 or vgomez@beneschlaw.com.
+Vanessa I. Gomez is a managing associate in the Group and may be reached at 216.363.4482 and vgomez@beneschlaw.com.

 • Marc S. Blubaugh